dhelirious/Circle-vs-Squares/README.md

-Circle vs Squares: The Showdown.
+Circle vs Squares: The Showdown | (Check branches for newer and improved versions, improved by hand and LLM help)

 How To Play:
 - Download main.py which is the game